 Using NVIDIA GPU work nodes in Kubernetes Engine cluster

-This document explains how to create GPU nodes in a Kubernetes cluster created with Kubernetes Engine (IKE) and how to use GPUs in workloads in two different ways.
+Explain two methods for creating GPU nodes in a Kubernetes cluster created with Kubernetes Engine and using GPU in workloads.

 - Estimated time required: 15 minutes